Haiku

 Quick questions, short summaries, simple edits, drafting outlines, anything you'd ask a knowledgeable colleague in passing.

-ACQ is going AI-first.
+ACQ is AI-first.
 This is your IT team's field guide to the tools you have, when to use them, and the habits worth building.
 Bookmark it.
 Come back to it.

 #ai-lab in Slack or submit a tech ticket.Fast, light, and more capable than most people expect.